Social media marketing expert Rob Pacinelli talks about the importance of social media for realtors.

 The photo-sharing site has exploded in popularity.
 It now has more than 10x the users it had five years ago.
 With this many people on the platform, it’s a potential gold mine for leads, and its focus on photos and videos also makes it perfect for real estate marketing.

 One simple and effective way to generate leads on Instagram is to post new listings on your profile.

-You can also include slideshows of multiple photos in the post, allowing potential buyers to scroll through a virtual tour of the property at their leisure.
+You can also include slideshows of multiple photos in the post.
+This allows potential buyers to scroll through a virtual tour of the property at their leisure.

-Video tours are also a great way to show off your listings, but remember, this is Instagram, so you have to keep them under a minute in length unless you want to split them up into multiple videos.
+Video tours are also a great way to show off your listings.
+But remember, with Instagram you have to keep them < minute in length.
+As an option, you can split them up into multiple videos.

 Below, you’ll find some textbook examples of how to post listings on Instagram.

-This post from Sam McDadi is very detailed, makes good use of hashtags, and provides a tour of the property in the form of a slideshow:
+This post from Sam McDadi is very detailed.
+It makes good use of hashtags and provides a tour of the property in the form of a slideshow:

 View this post on Instagram